Abdulrahman-Khalid/ta3mya-plus-plus/docs/tasm-specs.md

 %const y 6
 ```

-You can't store any values at constants, but you can read them.
+You can't store any values at constants, except for initialization, but you can read them.

 ## Registers
 ### `$0` to `$7`
 The machine has 8 64bit registers.

-The exit code of a program should be stored in $0.
+The exit code of a program should be stored in `$0`.

 ## Labels
 Labels are places you can jump to.